Qaswara98/Thesis_PCA_vs_AE/README.md

 ```
 > # Note
 Please replace /path/to/your/host/data and /data/in/container with your actual paths.
 Also, ensure that the Docker image qaswara98/ubuntu:AutoGeneReducer is available on your system or Docker Hub.

+## Troubleshooting

+- **File Format Error**: Ensure your file is correctly formatted.
+The script only accepts CSV, XLS, or XLSX files.
+- **Dependency Errors**: Verify all required Python libraries are installed.
+- **Model Performance**: If the model performance is not satisfactory, consider adjusting the hyperparameters such as `

+--latent_dim`, `--epochs`, or `--batch_size`.